Zylann/godot_voxel/doc/source/overview.md

 - [VoxelTerrain](api/VoxelTerrain.md): this one uses a simple grid of blocks, and takes care of loading and unloading blocks as the viewer moves around.
 Its view distance is limited in similar ways to Minecraft, so it is better used with blocky voxels or moderate-size smooth volumes.

 - [VoxelLodTerrain](api/VoxelLodTerrain.md): this one uses an octree of blocks.
 Contrary to a simple grid, this allows to store voxels at multiple levels of detail, allowing to render much larger distances.
-It only supports smooth voxels though, and has different limitations compared to the other.
+It currently works a bit differently compared to the other.

 Both kinds of terrains can be edited in real time, and only the edited parts will be re-meshed dynamically.
 A helper class [VoxelTool](api/VoxelTool.md) is exposed to the script API to simplify the process of editing voxels, which can be obtained by using `get_voxel_tool()` methods.
 It allows to set single voxels, dig around or blend simple shapes such as spheres or boxes.
 The same concept of channels seen earlier is available on this API, so depending on the type of mesher you are using, you may want to edit either `TYPE`, `SDF` or `COLOR` channels.